Bio

-Mr Alistair Laidlaw has developed a national and international reputation during a consultant career spanning nearly three decades.
+Mr Alistair Laidlaw has become one of the UKs best known and most experienced Vitreo Retinal Surgeons during a consultant career spanning almost three decades.

-After graduating from the University of Newcastle upon Tyne Medical School he completed his ophthalmology training in Newcastle and Bristol where he undertook a research MD degree (the medical equivalent of a PhD).
+After graduating from the University of Newcastle upon Tyne Medical School his ophthalmology training was initially Newcastle and then Bristol where he undertook a research MD degree (the medical equivalent of a PhD).
 His specialist retinal training and vitreoretinal fellowships were at Moorfields Eye Hospital.

 Privately, Alistair is based at the London Clinic Eye Centre, 119 Harley Street, London.
-His friendly and compassionate style is backed by the expert support and diagnostic facilities at the London Clinic Eye Centre and responsive practice management.
+His friendly and compassionate style is backed by the expert support and diagnostic facilities at the London Clinic Eye Centre.
 His patients benefit from decades of experience and commitment to evidence-based care.

 Alistair treats a range of retinal conditions including, amongst many others, retinal detachment, macular hole, epiretinal membrane, floaters, diabetic retinopathy and age related macular degeneration.